+'''

-''' PRO example1_visImageContour::OnDataDisconnect, ParmName
+PRO example1_visImageContour::OnDataDisconnect, ParmName

 CASE STRUPCASE(parmname) OF

 'IMAGEPIXELS': BEGIN

 self->SetProperty, DATA = 0

 self.oImage->SetProperty, /HIDE

 self.oContour->SetProperty, /HIDE

+END

+'PALETTE': BEGIN

+self.oImage->SetProperty, PALETTE = OBJ_NEW()

+self->SetPropertyAttribute, 'PALETTE', SENSITIVE = 0

+END

+ELSE: ; DO nothing

+ENDCASE

+END

+'''

-'PALETTE': BEGIN self.oImage->SetProperty, PALETTE = OBJ_NEW() self->SetPropertyAttribute, 'PALETTE', SENSITIVE = 0 example1_visImageContour visualization, we handle the IMAGEPIXELS and PALETTE parameters.
+The OnDataDisconnect method takes a single argument, which contains the name of the parameter that was disconnected.
+In the case of our example1_visImageContour visualization, we handle the IMAGEPIXELS and PALETTE parameters.
 For the IMAGEPIXELS parameter, we set the DATA property of the parameter to 0, and hide both the image and the contour visualizations.
 For the PALETTE parameter, we set the PALETTE property of the image to a null object, and desensitize the property in the property sheet display.